The Best Propane Stoves For Camping And RV Life

 Best Propane Camping Stoves Reviews & Info

-It can output around 10,000 BTU per hour which will be more than enough to cook a real meal with a small frying pan or boil water quickly.
+It can output around 10,000 BTU per hour, which is more than enough to cook a proper meal with a small frying pan or boil water quickly.

-My wife and I have one of these, and while we don’t use it as much anymore since we have a bigger propane RV camp stove, we loved having this paired with a 6.5 inch Lodge Cast Iron Skillet (click to view on Amazon) when we’re hiking or on a picnic.
+My wife and I have one of these.
+Even though we have a bigger propane RV camp stove, we love using the AOTU with a 6.5 inch Lodge Cast Iron Skillet (click to view on Amazon) when we’re hiking or on a picnic.

 We’ve cooked so many burgers, grilled sandwiches, eggs, and boiled water for coffee with this setup and we only have good things to say about it.

-When it’s time to cook, you screw the stove onto a standard butane/butane-propane gas canister (click to view on Amazon) with a 7/16 threads and fold out the anti-slip arms which creates an area where you put your pan or kettle.
-A valve on the bottom will let you control the flame depending on how hot you want to cook your food.
+When it’s time to cook, you screw the stove onto a standard butane/butane-propane gas canister (click to view on Amazon) with a 7/16 threads.

 When fully open the arms are 3.75 inches in diameter and 3 inches tall.

-In addition to a small cast iron skillet, we recommend using a small cook set like the Stanley Camp 24oz.
-Cook Set with it which is also very compact and portable.
+Besides a small cast iron skillet, we recommend using a portable cook set like the Stanley Camp 24oz.
+Cook Set (click to view on Amazon) for boiling water.

-This is an excellent portable camping stove for backpackers, hikers, van dwellers, and car campers that need something very portable and compact to cook with due to space and weight limitations.
+This is an excellent portable camping stove for backpackers, hikers, van dwellers, and car campers with space and weight limitations.

 - Flame Control